+Yes, believe it or not, I once was one of those crazy ladies you see on “Extreme Couponing”.
 Well OK, that’s not entirely true.
-I like to THINK I was the Queen….but in reality I was more like a Princess…or maybe a maidservant to a Princess.
+I like to think I was the Queen….but in reality I was more like a Princess…or maybe a maidservant to a Princess.
 But either way, *I* thought I was pretty good at it.
 I even have pictures to prove it!
+See???

 Even though I don’t do the extreme couponing anymore…there are some things I learned from the experience that I continue to do that really help trim the grocery budget and don’t take a lot of time.

 So, a quick scan down the list and I find one of our personal favorites on sale….Crest Pro Health Toothpaste!
-Ever since I brought this home the first time…hubster won’t use anything else.
+Ever since I brought this home the first time…my husband won’t use anything else.
 Such a toothpaste snob. ;-)

 Warning: I am about to attempt to do math…nobody distract me!
 This could be dangerous!